yitaozh/yitaozh.github.io/source/_posts/What-concerns-me-2023-07WK2.md

 - For acc fwding
   - I should record everyone's updates during update.
   - I should ask the question if anything is not going well for the project.
+- Write a doc about learning from STJE failure.
 - Have a planning section in the morning, depending on the meeting schedules:
   - Must finish items within the day (estimate during planning)
   - Mint reading (15 minutes) (if morning is occupied)